namolnad/danloman-dot-com/_drafts/introducing-jt.md

 `jt` is designed to be a simpler, targeted tool for trimming JSON responses.
 The client can send a schema for a given request as a custom header, or this data can be persisted server-side and versioned alongside client updates.
 While similar json manipulation tools, such as jq, exist, `jt` is specifically designed for deep, nested filtering.

 Please note that `jt` is a new tool and may overlook many complexities, corner cases, and perhaps even support of the full JSON spec.
-That said, I'd love for you to try the tool and share your thoughts and suggestions for improvements.
+That said, I'd love for you to try `jt` and share your thoughts and suggestions for improvements.
+You can check it out at [https://github.com/namolnad/jt](https://github.com/namolnad/jt).
+Feel free to share feedback with me using any of the methods shown at the bottom of this page — looking forward to hearing from you!